American Hustle: Production

-Development

 The film began as an Eric Warren Singer screenplay titled American Bullshit.
-It was listed at #8 on the 2010 Black List of unproduced screenplays.
-The production was set up at Columbia Pictures, with Charles Roven and Richard Suckle producing through Atlas Entertainment, who initially considered Ben Affleck to direct, before David O. Russell ultimately signed on to helm the film.
-Russell re-wrote Singer's screenplay, replacing the characters with caricatures of their respective real-life figures.
+It was listed at #8 on the 2010 Black List of most-liked unproduced screenplays.
+The production was set up at Columbia Pictures, with Charles Roven and Richard Suckle producing through Atlas Entertainment, who initially considered Ben Affleck to direct, before David O. Russell ultimately signed on.
+Russell rewrote Singer's screenplay, replacing the characters with caricatures of their respective real-life figures.
 Russell regarded Hustle, a highly fictionalized version of the Abscam scandal of the late 1970s and early 1980s, as the third in a loose trilogy of films about ordinary people trying to live passionate lives.

-Filming

 Principal photography started on March 8, 2013, and wrapped in May 2013.
 The film was shot in and around Boston, Massachusetts (such as in Worcester), and in New York City.
-Filming was put on hold in the aftermath of the Boston Marathon bombings with the city in lockdown.
+Filming was put on hold in the aftermath of the Boston Marathon bombings, with the city in lockdown.
 After lockdown was lifted, the film wrapped its Boston shoot and spent its final few days of production in New York City.

-Music
+The soundtrack, released by Madison Gate Records and Legacy Recordings on December 6, 2013, features a selection of popular music from the 1970s and 1980s.

 Release

 Director David O. Russell released the teaser trailer for the film on July 31, 2013, and a theatrical trailer was released on October 9, 2013.
 The film received nationwide United States release on December 13, 2013.

+Home media

 American Hustle was released on DVD and Blu-ray on March 18, 2014.
+A 4K SteelBook 10th Anniversary was released on May 21, 2024.

 Reception

-Christian Bale, Amy Adams, Jennifer Lawrence and Bradley Cooper's performances were all very well praised by the critics and earned them all Oscar nominations of Best Actor (Bale), Best Actress (Adams), Best Supporting Actress (Lawrence) and Best Supporting Actor (Cooper).